-26 4.1 Match demands
+Match demands

-1 Across the included literature, the studies examining the match demands have been the most 2 comprehensive between the competitive levels.
-Although the number of included studies 3 investigating match demands was far fewer than the number of articles investigating physical 4 performance and injury incidence.
-The application of appropriate technology is a key factor in 5 determining playing demands, the most frequently used technology in investigating match 6 characteristics is global positioning systems (GPS) with or without heart rate monitoring 7 (Cummins, Orr, O'Connor, & West, 2013), which will provide objective measures of match 8 performance.
-Ten of the 14 studies included the use of GPS, although further examination on 9 the frequency and accuracy of the GPS devices used by the research should be sought in more 10 specific systematic review (Johnston, Watsford, Kelly, Pine, & Spurrs, 2014; Johnston et al., 11 2012; Rampinini et al., 2015; Vickery et al., 2014).
-The four other assessments of match 12 demands included the use of accelerometer to establish energy expenditure (n = 2), head 13 kinematics using a wearable accelerometer during the match (n = 1) and a single study 14 observing changes in heart rate variability and rating of perceived exertion across a BL 15 competition.
-Out of the four other assessments identified, observing subjective and objective 16 measures of load and recovery during a competition scenario has high practical relevance 17 (Hauer et al., 2020), with both measures of heart rate variability and rating of perceived exertion 18 being valid and reliable in assessing an athletes load and recovery status.
+Across the included literature, the studies examining the match demands have been the most comprehensive between the competitive levels.
+Although the number of included studies investigating match demands was far fewer than the number of articles investigating physical performance and injury incidence.
+However, the application of appropriate technology is a key factor in determining playing demands; the most frequently used technology in investigating match characteristics is global positioning systems (GPS) with or without heart rate monitoring (Cummins, Orr, O'Connor, & West, 2013), which provides objective measures of match performance.
+Ten of the 14 studies included the use of GPS, although further examination on the frequency and accuracy of the GPS devices used by the research should be sought in more specific systematic review (Johnston, Watsford, Kelly, Pine, & Spurrs, 2014; Johnston et al., 2012; Rampinini et al., 2015; Vickery et al., 2014).
+The four other assessments of match demands included the use of accelerometer to establish energy expenditure (n = 2), head kinematics using a wearable accelerometer during the match (n = 1) and a single study observing changes in heart rate variability and rating of perceived exertion across a BL competition.
+Out of the four other assessments identified, observing subjective and objective measures of load and